Oxbower/PK-Team-Builder/README.md

-# In Progress
+# PK - Team Builder (In Progress)
  Statistical analysis app for the Pokémon games

-not affiliated with The Pokémon Company
+Not affiliated with The Pokémon Company